llama.cpp Backend Options

 Decision Tree

-- Do you have an NVIDIA or Intel GPU?
+- Do you have an NVIDIA GPU (Turing or newer)?

 - Do you have an AMD GPU?